ddu-rodwolf/ddu-rodwolf/README.md

   **Focus:** Understanding how predator pressure varies with goose behavior and tern colony proximity.

 - 📦 **Global-Riverine-N2O-Emissions-Processor**
-  Developed a data processing pipeline in R to handle geospatial raster datasets from the CMS project on global nitrous oxide emissions (1900–2016).
+  Data processing pipeline in R to handle geospatial raster datasets from the CMS project on global nitrous oxide emissions (1900–2016).
   **Key components:**
   - Summarized annual raster stacks using two aggregation methods
   - Geospatial filtering and masking using shapefiles (`sf`, `raster`, `rgdal`)